monome/docs/norns/study-4b.md

 norns studies part 4b: arc

-Note that if you do not wish to script for an arc, you can return to [part 4: physical](/docs/norns/study-4/) without worry.
+*Note: if you do not wish to script for arc, you can return to [part 4: physical](/docs/norns/study-4/) without worry.*

 <details open markdown="block">
   <summary>